 The 10th International Conference on High Temperature Capillarity aims at issues related to surfaces and interfaces, wetting and capillarity in materials themselves as well as in materials processing and operating at elevated temperatures.

 Organised by Brno University of Technology and CSNMT - Czech Society for New Materials and Technologies

-Atomistic studies on deformation and fracture; Deformation and fracture models based on crystal defects behaviour; Mathematical modelling microstructure, deformation and fracture; Multiaxial deformation and fracture, experiment and modelling; Nanomaterials: technology, microstructure, mechanical properties, modelling; Biomaterials: microstructure, mechanical properties, modelling; Surface and interface microstructure and properties; Advanced experimental and theoretical methods for microstructure investigation; Experimental studies on the relation between microstructure and mechanical properties; Micromechanisms of fracture and fatigue (sub-conference ESIS TC2).
+Atomistic studies on deformation and fracture; Deformation and fracture models based on crystal defects behaviour; Mathematical modelling microstructure, deformation and fracture; Multiaxial deformation and fracture, experiment and modelling; Nanomaterials: technology, microstructure, mechanical properties, modelling; Biomaterials: microstructure, mechanical properties, modelling; Surface and interface microstructure and properties; Advanced experimental and theoretical methods for microstructure investigation; Experimental studies on the relation between microstructure and mechanical properties; Micromechanisms of fracture and fatigue (ESIS Technical Committee 2).